 DOES AFFF CAUSE CANCER?

 AFFF contain highly toxic and bio persistent polyfluoroalkyl substances (PFASs).
 PFAS binds to proteins in the blood of humans exposed to the material and remains and persists over long periods of time.
-Due to the unique chemical structure of PFAS, they accumulates in the blood and body of exposed individuals.
+Due to the unique chemical structure of PFAS, these harmful chemicals accumulate in the blood and body of exposed individuals.
 The PFAS are highly toxic and carcinogenic chemicals that pose serious health risks and have been linked to serious medical conditions including, but not limited to, kidney cancer, testicular cancer, testicular tumors, pancreatic cancer, prostate cancer, leukemia, lymphoma, bladder cancer, thyroid disease, ulcerative colitis and infertility in pregnant women.

 WHO IS LIABLE FOR AFFF TOXIC FOAM INJURIES?

 Some of the main defendants in the Firefighter Foam Lawsuits include those corporations that designed, marketing, developed, manufactured, distributed, released, trained users, produced instructional materials, promoted, sold, or used.
 They include:

 - Chubb Fire, Ltd.